ibm-cloud-docs/virtualization/tcp-window-recommendations-virtual-instances.md

 Use the following guidelines to tune the TCP window size on a VSI for optimal performance on an {{site.data.keyword.cloud}} hypervisor. {{site.data.keyword.cloud_notm}} virtual hosts have a default TCP buffer size with the range 3 - 6 MB.

-To get the best performance out of your VSI, you need to set the TCP window size below the 3 - 6 MB range.
+To get the best performance out of your VSI, you need to set the TCP window size under the 3 - 6 MB range.
 The kernel sets the actual memory limit to twice the requested value, effectively doubling the maximum settings.
-Keep the maximum TCP window size at or below 2 MB.
+Keep the maximum TCP window size at or under 2 MB.
 With auto-tuning enabled, the receiver buffer size (and TCP window size) dynamically updates for each connection.
 The per connection memory space defaults are set with the following element arrays:

-* net.ipv4.tcp_rmem - This is the memory reserved for TCP receive buffers
+* net.ipv4.tcp_rmem - This is the memory that is reserved for TCP receive buffers
-* net.ipv4.tcp_wmem - This is the memory reserved for TCP send buffers
+* net.ipv4.tcp_wmem - This is the memory that is reserved for TCP send buffers

 The values in these arrays are the minimum, initial, and maximum buffer sizes that you use to set the limits on auto-tuning and balance memory usage.
 To view your current memory window settings, run the command: `sysctl -a | grep mem`